abaikov/cnstra/docs/recipes/error-handling.md

 ## Retry with backoff (self-loop)

-Use a self-looping neuron with context to track attempts and implement exponential backoff:
+Use a self-looping neuron with context to track **per-neuron per-stimulation retry attempts** (metadata), while business data flows through payloads:

 ```ts
 import { withCtx, collateral } from '@cnstra/core';